deaconjs/ThousandVariantCallersRepo/README.md

 # ThousandVariantCallersRepo
-The Thousand Variant Callers Project is a comprehensive survey of software available (~250 packages) for identification of mutations in human DNA.
-Included are links to published studies and software repositories, as well as extensive details for each on benchmarking, algorithmic details, application notes, and so on.
+The Thousand Variant Callers Project is a record of software that identifies mutations in DNA.
+Included are links to studies and software sources, and details on benchmarking, algorithm, parameterizations, etc.

 See the [wiki page](https://github.com/deaconjs/ThousandVariantCallersRepo/wiki) or browse the markdown files for the surveys.

-[Tictac](https://github.com/deaconjs/tictac) parallelizes variant calling, and contains scripts for a variety of callers from this survey.

-This is a free, community-driven resource so if you see something incorrect or incomplete or have unique insight, please lend a hand!
-To add content please clone the repo, edit the wiki markdown files, and make a pull request.
-Thanks!
+This is a free, community-driven resource so if you see something incorrect or incomplete or have unique insight just 'git clone' the repo, edit the .md text files, then make a pull request.